HomeEnterprise ITArtificial IntelligenceEnterprises shift from AI pilots to AI-native operations, says STL Digital CEO Naveen Bolalingappa

 Register Now →

 This transition is taking place alongside the convergence of cloud, hybrid and edge computing environments.
-Bolalingappa said these ecosystems are increasingly merging, allowing data to move more intelligently across systems while changing organisations think about security.
+Bolalingappa said these ecosystems are increasingly merging, allowing data to move more intelligently across systems while changing how organisations think about security.

 “Security models are becoming predictive and preventive rather than reactive,” he said, reflecting the growing complexity of distributed data and infrastructure.